Northeast Passage: After the Russian Revolution

 The introduction of radio, steamboats, and icebreakers made running the Northern Sea Route viable.
 After the Russian Revolution of 1917, the Soviet Union was isolated from the western powers, which made it imperative to use this route.
 Besides being the shortest seaway between the western and far eastern USSR, it was the only one that lay completely inside Soviet internal waters and did not impinge on waters of opposing countries.

 In 1932, a Soviet expedition on the icebreaker A. Sibiryakov led by Professor Otto Yulievich Schmidt was the first to sail all the way from Arkhangelsk to the Bering Strait in the same summer without wintering en route.
 After trial runs in 1933 and 1934, the Northern Sea Route was officially defined and open and commercial exploitation began in 1935.
 The next year, part of the Baltic Fleet made the passage to the Pacific where armed conflict with Japan was looming.

 A special governing body Glavsevmorput (Chief Directorate of the Northern Sea Route) was set up in 1932, with Otto Schmidt as its director.
 It supervised navigation and built Arctic ports.

 During the early part of World War II, the Soviets allowed the German auxiliary cruiser Komet to use the Northern Sea Route in the summer of 1940 to evade the British Royal Navy and break out into the Pacific Ocean.
 Komet was escorted by Soviet icebreakers during her journey.
 After the start of the Soviet-German War, the Soviets transferred several destroyers from the Pacific Fleet to the Northern Fleet via the Arctic.
 The Soviets also used the Northern Sea Route to transfer materials from the Soviet Far East to European Russia, and the Germans launched Operation Wunderland to interdict this traffic.

-A convoy of seven merchant brand new vessels (900 DWT to 5500 DWT) built for People's Republic of China but under Polish flag from Gdynia reached port of Pevek (via Kara Gates, Vilkitsky, Dmitry Laptev and Sannikov Straits), two days of navigation before Bering Strait in 1956.
+A convoy of seven brand-new merchant vessels (900 DWT to 5500 DWT) built for the People's Republic of China but sailing under the Polish flag from Gdynia, reached the port of Pevek (via the Kara, Vilkitsky, Dmitry Laptev and Sannikov Straits), two days of navigation before the Bering Strait in 1956.

 In July 1965, USCGC Northwind (WAGB-282), commanded by Captain Kingdrel N. Ayers USCG, conducted an oceanographic survey between Greenland, Iceland, and Scotland and was the first western vessel to operate in the Kara Sea of the Soviet Union, for which she received the Coast Guard Unit Commendation with Operational Distinguishing Device.
-The real, (then) classified mission of Northwind was to attempt a transit of the "Northeast Passage".
+The real (then-classified) mission of Northwind was to attempt a transit of the "Northeast Passage".
 The effort was not successful due to diplomatic reasons and caused an international incident between the U.S.S.R. and U.S.A.